 Eventually, Shannon started having all sorts of “accidents.”
 Her foot was broken, her tooth was chipped, her back was hurt, etc. It was then she really started becoming addicted to pain medication.

 By this time, she was pretty open about what she was taking.
 She had to stop driving because she actually flipped her car.
 Thank heavens her kids were not in it at the time.

-After I got the pictures, I believed her.
 She had been beaten to a pulp.
-Her face, her body, everything.
+Her face, her body–everything.
 She had a black eye.
 It was swollen halfway shut.
-She had pictures of cuts and large bruises on her torso.
+And she had cuts and large bruises on her torso.
 Her back was all cut up.
 It was horrific.

 I cried in disbelief.
 I couldn’t process what I saw.
 The pictures burned a hole in my computer.
 I would keep going back to look at them over and over again.
 It was sickening.
 Words cannot express how I still feel about what I saw.
 It is beyond me how a man could do this to a woman.

 I begged Shannon not to go back, but she wouldn’t listen to me.
 She had 3 children, and she said she would never leave them.
 I think she knew she would never get custody if she left.

 She was dealing with a prescription drug addiction, and she had no real way to support her kids financially on her own.
 I think she knew she was trapped.
 She said she was going back even if it killed her.